 Remote Team Inc.

 Remote Team is an HR platform for remote or virtual teams.
 Remote Team lets you create customized time-off policies, automate your payrolls, manage your documents online and monitor productivity for your employees.
-It also automates payrolls with integrations with DeskTime, Toggl, and TransferWise.
+It also automates payrolls with integrations with DeskTime, Toggl Track, and TransferWise.

 Remote Team helps you to tune in with your distributed team.

 Hubstaff is a remote company that provides staff monitoring through time tracking software.
 The company was founded after its co-founders wanted a better way to manage their team of freelancers.
 The company is an advocate for the introduction of staff monitoring services for United States government roles.
 This was following a number of large invoices that have been paid by the US government for contracted work, with no proof of the hours spent on the project.
 Hubstaff was seen as a rising tech company in 2015 when they received a nomination as part of Techpoint’s Mira Awards for The Best of Tech in Indiana.

 Hubstaff is a very cool and light tool for time tracking.
 As a time tracking, payment management, and employee monitoring software, Hubstaff does a great job.

 Asana is a software-as-a-service designed to improve team collaboration and work management.
 It helps teams manage projects and tasks in one tool.
 Teams can create projects, assign work to teammates, specify deadlines, and communicate about tasks directly in Asana.
 It also includes reporting tools, file attachments, calendars, and more.